 Next, act as if you’re about to publish a post, taking note of all the posting options that pop up—there might be more choices than you think!
 For example, on Instagram, you can publish a photo, video, photo collage, slideshow containing both photos and videos, or a Boomerang (i.e., a mini video that loops back and forth).
 There are also Instagram Stories, which are separate from your main gallery of photos/videos.
 Over time, try out all the options, tracking which ones get the best response.
 You might find that some posting styles mesh better with your brand than others.
 For example, Instagram Stories and Facebook Messenger Day transmit an amusing, in-the-moment vibe.
 A live video broadcast can either come across as candid or businesslike, depending on how you convey it.

 Finally, don’t leave it to chance that you’ll hear about new features as they develop.
 Stay on top of the news: Most major social sites have a blog or online news page that publishes updates and tutorials when new features roll out.
 There are also numerous online resources for keeping up to date.
-See the shaded box below for a few leads.
+See the sidebar below for a few leads.

 Where to Find Out About Social Media Updates